openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 :term:`STAGING_KERNEL_DIR` directory to allow out-of-tree module builds using the :ref:`ref-classes-module` class.

-This means that each built kernel module is packaged separately and inter-module dependencies are created by parsing the ``modinfo`` output.
+If a file named ``defconfig`` is listed in :term:`SRC_URI`, then by default :ref:`ref-tasks-configure` copies it as ``.config`` in the build directory, so it is automatically used as the kernel configuration for the build.
+This copy is not performed in case ``.config`` already exists there: this allows recipes to produce a configuration by other means in ``do_configure:prepend``.

+Each built kernel module is packaged separately and inter-module dependencies are created by parsing the ``modinfo`` output.
 If all modules are required, then installing the ``kernel-modules`` package installs all packages with modules and various other kernel packages such as ``kernel-vmlinux``.

 The :ref:`ref-classes-kernel` class contains logic that allows you to embed an initial RAM filesystem (:term:`Initramfs`) image when you build the kernel image.
 For